Our rolling admissions process involves five easy steps:

 The admissions committee will meet regularly to consider applications along with the feedback from the program director and mentor(s).
 Candidates will be notified about the committee’s decision in a timely manner.

-Candidates may apply up to one year before their expected thesis defense date or after their PhD is awarded.
+Candidates may apply up to one year before their expected thesis defense date or within three years after their PhD is awarded.
 Candidates who have already completed some postdoctoral training will be asked to provide a rationale for the potential transition to a second postdoctoral position.
 Postdoctoral scholars who have already worked in an Invent at Seattle Children’s mentor’s lab for more than nine months are generally not eligible, although Invent at Seattle Children's program affiliation and access to educational programs may be offered.

 What are we looking for?

 Few applicants will have experience in biotech or therapeutic discovery.
 Ideal candidates are passionate about discovering therapies for children, naturally curious, hard-working and know how to take a project to completion.
 We seek scholars who actively build their knowledge foundation through reading and seminars, and who are dedicated to advancing diversity, equity, and inclusion in academia and biotech.
 The application process is built around identifying these important qualities, some of which are not readily conveyed in a CV, but become apparent through conversations, reference letters, and written responses in the application.

 Our commitment to diversity, equity, and inclusion